JesusGR12/Computer-Vision-Model-for-Quadcopter-Control/README.md

 The file "UAV_ctrl_program.py" takes a video output from a camera and utilizes one of the models to predict an output from a gesture made in front of the camera.
 Afterwards, it issues the corresponding command for the quadcopter.

 To run this program: first compile one of the neural network models.
 Then, determine the testing parameters using "UAV_ctrl_model.py".
 Finally, execute "UAV_ctrl_test_param.py".
 The computer must have a camera.
 For better results, use a white background for the gestures.
 Only the hand performing the gestures must be visible to the camera.

+The models must be trained using the "Sign Language MNIST" dataset, availeble in: https://www.kaggle.com/datamunge/sign-language-mnist?select=sign_mnist_test.
+The file "amer_sign2.png", obtained from the dataset, includes the different letters of the sign language alphabet.
+The model takes the letters F, Y, C, G, V and W. The respective commands are "Forward", "Backward", "Left", "Right", "Up" and "Down".
+When no sign or an unrecognized sign is detected, the output of the model shall be "NC" or "Not a Command".